ahnafahmedjarif/Textutils/README.md

 # Textutils

-Textutils project is a website where we ca do anything with our any kind of text.
+Textutils project is a website where we can do anything with texts.

 ## Authors